caoccao/Javet/docs/tutorial/manipulate_v8_function.rst

     List<JavetCallbackContext> setFunctions(Object functionCallbackReceiver);
     List<JavetCallbackContext> setFunctions(Object functionCallbackReceiver, boolean thisObjectRequired);
-    List<JavetCallbackContext> setFunctions(Object functionCallbackReceiver, boolean thisObjectRequired, IJavetConverter converter);

 Creating native V8Value objects is trick in the callback receiver.
-There are typically 3 options.
+There are typically 2 options.

 1. Enhance the `Object Converter <object_converter.rst>`_ and it just works as a charm.
 This is the recommended option.
 Please refer to ``generateArrayWithConverter()``.

 The beauty of this option is Javet doesn't intrude into the receiver at all so that application may pass any objects that are untouchable in the application code, e.g. a native object from a 3rd party library.
 Of course, in that situation, application may ignore the annotation and register the methods directly in the manual registration which is documented in the next section.

-2. If application doesn't want to create custom object converter, it may borrow ``V8Runtime`` from the input arguments.
+2. If application doesn't want to have ``V8Runtime`` injected, it may borrow ``V8Runtime`` from the input arguments.

 3. Sometimes the callback receiver is not able to borrow ``V8Runtime`` from input arguments, it may decorate a setter with ``@V8RuntimeSetter`` so that Javet will inject the current ``V8Runtime``.
 Please refer to ``generateArrayWithoutConverter()``.